AlcoholRehabHelp Logo

 Alcohol affects the kidneys' function to maintain water balance and electrolytes.4 This results in impaired kidney function and increases the risk of developing kidney stones.
 Chronic dehydration leads you to a greater risk for these adverse effects.

-Treat dehydration by drinking lost fluids and electrolytes, such as a sports drink with electrolytes and a carbohydrate solution.
+Treat dehydration by drinking fluids and electrolytes, such as a sports drink with electrolytes and a carbohydrate solution.
 Avoid sugary beverages.
 In some circumstances, dehydration requires a visit to the doctor.

 5. Ureteropelvic Junction (UPJ) Obstruction